t1sv/skidware-hub/README.md

-# skidware-hub
+- Skidware Hub
-A quick script hub I made, had multiple scripts that are related to scripts such as "Super Parts V4", but with my scripts, they are much more different.
+- A quick script hub I made, featuring multiple scripts similar to "Super Parts V4"—but with my own unique twists.

-- Skidware Hub -
+🔧 Skidware Hub - Multi-Tool Utility
- Multi Tool Utility

-- What does it have? -
+🔹 What Does It Have?
-  Contains over 20 scripts that I'm working on!
+- Contains over 20 scripts that I'm actively working on!

-  A pretty decent hub, not the best.
+- A pretty decent hub not the best, but definitely useful.

-- What do the scripts do -
+🎯  What Do the Scripts Do?
-   Each script is different and each script also brings parts similar to super parts v4, but what's different is how it's formed, and it's size, there all different and cool!
+- Each script is different, and while some bring parts similar to "Super Parts V4," they vary in formation, size, and functionality—making them all unique and cool!

-- Is this safe? -
+🔒 Is This Safe?
-  Yes it is safe, and the only reason the code is obfuscated it to protect the code from being stolen, it's really easy to create anyway.
-  If you don't trust the script and need further proof, add me and I will show the code, I do not gain nothing if I were to add anything malicious.
+- Yes, it's completely safe.
+The only reason the code is obfuscated is to prevent it from being stolen.
+It's actually really easy to create anyway.
+If you don't trust the script and need further proof, add me, and I’ll show you the code.
+I have no reason to add anything malicious—I gain nothing from doing so.

-- How do I use it? -
+📌 How Do I Use It?
+- Copy the script from the hub.

-  Copy the script, and paste it into your executor, the script works on any executor as well.
+- Paste it into your executor it works on any executor.

-- What games does it work on? -
+- Run the script and enjoy!

+🎮 What Games Does It Work On?
-  It works on any game, but on games where the parts have to be unanchored such as:
+- It works on any game, but performs best in games where parts need to be unanchored,
-  .
-Work at a Pizza Place
-  .
-Sword Fighting Tycoon
-  .
-Natural Disasters [Not working]
-  .
-And many more!
+- Working Games: ✅ Natural Disasters ✅ Brookhaven ✅ Work at a Pizza place ✅ Sword Fighting Tycoon ✅... and many more!

+🎉 That’s Really It!
-  - That's really it, I was bored and just decided to do this, and the script is keyless so enjoy.
+- I was bored and decided to make this.
+The script is keyless, so enjoy!